 Lawn Care Program

-Our lawn care specialists are highly trained experts who know how to care for lawns in the unique conditions present in Northeast Florida.
+Our lawn treatment specialists are highly trained experts who know how to care for lawns in the unique conditions present in Northeast Florida.
 Our professionals work with you to form a user-friendly program that best suits your needs.
 Our Lawn Care Program covers the four major turf-destroying insects – chinch bugs, mole crickets, sod web worms, and fall army worms – in addition to weed control, disease control, and fertilization.

 Trad’s customers participating in the Lawn Care Program receive: